tp/page/articles/2015-02-26-alex-payne-mindfulness-performance-enhancing.md

----
-title: Alex Payne on Mindfulness as a Performance Enhancing Tool
+# Alex Payne on Mindfulness as a Performance Enhancing Tool
-layout: default
----

 > why do I want to be better at my job?
 > who benefits if I’m more productive?